-The majority of the air contained drinks on the market are soaked with sugars and preservatives.
-Sugar has no nutrient value and can be added just for taste.
+The majority of the air-contained drinks on the market are soaked with sugars and preservatives.
+Sugar has no nutritional value and can be added just for taste.
 Liquid calories also boost your appetite, which makes you eat more food than usual.
 Cut out sugared flavored drinks from your daily diet and drink a lot of water to achieve proper weight reduction results.

 Sodas, energy drinks, and other carbonated drinks may cause cravings for more salty and sour foods, slower metabolism, and, finally, lead to weight gain.